PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-11 10:48:37
+Last updated: 2024-04-11 10:49:12
-Random Quote: We should have never gotten on this ship.
-It was a mistake.
-All of it, a huge mistake. - Yuk Je
+Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen